Maps

 Indigenous Fare in the Okanagan

-From the sun-drenched desert in the south to the forested lakes of the north, the Okanagan Valley has long been home to Indigenous peoples who thrived on the wild ingredients that grow in such profusion here.
-Now talented chefs are reviving their centuries-old culinary customs, among them: Murray MacDonald at The Bear, the Fish, the Root and the Berry in Osoyoos and Chris Whittaker at Quaaout Lodge in Little Shuswap.
+From the sun-drenched desert in the south to the forested lakes of the north, the Okanagan Valley has long been home to Indigenous Peoples who thrived on the wild ingredients that grow in such profusion here.
+Now talented chefs are reviving their centuries-old culinary customs, among them: Murray McDonald at The Bear, the Fish, the Root and the Berry in Osoyoos and David Leards at Quaaout Lodge in Little Shuswap.
 By bringing new techniques to old traditions, they are cooking up some of the most exciting dishes in the valley.

 Kismet Winery in Oliver | @lisa_ritchat